jwilde13/100-days-of-code-2025/log.md

 **Today's Progress**: CodePen.io Challenge pt 2!

 **Thoughts:**  Today I didn't have any more luck with the pumpkin.
 I'm trying different css animations to make the eyes and mouth glow.
 I can't seem to get the mouth right and I haven't even started on the timer...

+### Day 38: October 9, 2025

+**Today's Progress**: C# and GMail

+**Thoughts:**  I needed a break from CSS today.
+I was watching YouTube and found a video where a guy was making an app that used C# to check Gmail using the Gmail API and OAuth.
+I found that interesting so today I spent it learning how to use the Gmail API.
+I am able to read emails and read conversations and it has been very fun!